gesiscss/persistent_binderhub/README.md

 # Persistent BinderHub

 This is a Helm chart to install a persistent BinderHub.
-It simply extends [BinderHub chart](https://github.com/jupyterhub/binderhub) to bring persistent storage feature.
+It simply configures and extends [BinderHub chart](https://github.com/jupyterhub/binderhub) to bring persistent storage feature, it doesn't define any new component.
 Therefore before using this chart it is required that you read through [BinderHub documentation](https://binderhub.readthedocs.io/en/latest/), you know how to deploy a [standard BinderHub](http://mybinder.org/) and you are familiar with [enabling authentication](https://binderhub.readthedocs.io/en/latest/authentication.html) in BinderHub.